pyodide/pyodide/docs/api_reference.md

 *Returns*

-Either the resulting object or `None`
+Either the resulting object or `None`.

 ## Javascript API

 ### pyodide.loadPackage(names)

-Load a package or a list of packages
+Load a package or a list of packages over the network.

+This makes the files for the package available in the virtual filesystem.
+The package needs to be imported from Python before it can be used.

 *Parameters*